shubham-IISc/Swiggy-TechStein-2018/README.md

 # Swiggy-TechStein-2018
 **Swiggy TechStein Open Hackathon 2018**

 Present day swiggy reccomendations are restaurand based.
-But food items available in any recommended restaurant is so diverse that it does not look like a reccomendation from viewpoint of user's taste.
+But food items available in any recommended restaurant is so diverse that it does not look like a recommendation from viewpoint of user's taste.

 For example, if I like chinese food, I would like to be recommended more variety in chinese food from those restaurants which have been liked by many users having similar taste like me.

 Developing a food recommendation engine has been challenging given the sparsity isues.
 We wanted to leverage large datasets available with swiggy to build a fast and efficient model.

 With no ratings data provided, we wanted to do collaboration filtering with implicit feedback being number of times user has ordered that particular item.
 We experimented with several models like user-user similarity based, SVD++ and finally came across the following paper **Hu, Koren et al "Collaborative Filtering for Implicit Feedback Datasets"**.
 Paper describes that implicit user observations should be transformed into two paired magnitudes: preferences and confidence levels.
 In other words, for each user-item pair, we derive from the input data an estimate to whether the user would like or dislike the item (“preference”) and couple this estimate with a confidence level.
+More details can be found in the presentation attached or in the paper mentioned above.
+We finally went on implementing this model and obtained AUC ROC score of .85 while predicting if a user would order an item or not.
+Following are some of the screenshots of the interface developed by us.

-we built a dish based food recommendation rather than restaurant based recommendation system.
+**NOTE**:Each item-id mentioned along with a image is unique to a restaurant and item.

 some recommendation based on previous order